-I found some interesting things.
+From Ray Stedman: I found some interesting things recently.
 I focused upon this phrase,“the times and the seasons” which Our Lord mentions in Acts 1:7 and which is also referred to by the apostle Paul in First Thessalonians, the fifth chapter.
 He says: “But of the times and the seasons, brethren, you have no need that I write unto you.”
-(1 Thessalonians ]5:1 RSV)
+(1 Thessalonians 5:1)

 I began to investigate the meaning of this from the actual Greek words.
 Times is the word chronos (or chronoi in the plural) from which we get words like chronology, chronometer and other instruments and sub-sciences that have to do with time.
 The word seasons is the word kairos (or kairoi in the plural).
 These words have very distinct and different meanings.

 I found that the word time simply refers to the succession of moments, to duration.
 It is just a period of time, marked out and it has reference to the length of that period, whether it be a few years, a few moments or a few decades or centuries.
 These can be called a time.
 The word is used in Galatians when it says, “When the fullness of time was come, God sent forth his son, made of a women, born under the Law.”
 [Galatians 4:4]